-The HUDERIA is a standalone, non-legally binding guidance document.
-Parties to the Framework Convention have the flexibility to use or adapt it, in whole or in part, to develop new approaches to risk assessment or to refine existing ones, in accordance with their applicable laws.
-However, Parties must fully comply with their obligations under the Framework Convention, including the baseline standards for risk and impact management outlined in Chapter V.
+The HUDERIA Methodology and the HUDERIA Model: COBRA are standalone, non-legally binding guidance resources.
+Parties to the Framework Convention have the flexibility to use or adapt them, in whole or in part, to develop new approaches to risk assessment or to refine existing ones, in accordance with their applicable laws.

 Objectives of the HUDERIA